 Your Student’s Experience

-At Boise State University every student is assigned an academic adviser.
-All new, first-term students are also required to meet with their adviser.
-This required advising session gives your student the opportunity to create goals like a four-year plan, ask questions about classes, and seek assistance in areas where they may be struggling.
-Advisors use required advising to check in with your student, refer her/him to any support resources that will increase their likelihood of success, and help establish a realistic academic plan for timely graduation.
+Every student at Boise State is assigned an academic adviser.
+All first-term students are required to meet with their adviser.
+This required advising session gives your student the opportunity to create a four-year plan, ask questions about classes, and get help in areas where they may be struggling.
+Advisors use these sessions to check in with your student, refer them to resources that will help them succeed, and help establish a realistic academic plan for timely graduation.

-If you feel that your student is struggling or if they have expressed interest in strengthening their academic abilities, urge your student to consider participating in one of Boise State University’s Skill-Building Workshops.
+If you feel your student is struggling, or if they have expressed interest in improving their academic skills, urge your student to consider participating in one of Boise State’s skill-building workshops.

-These 1-hour workshops are available to all Boise State University students throughout the semester and are free of charge.
+These free 1-hour workshops are available to all Boise State students throughout the semester.